mohamuhsin/the-counter-app/README.md

-# Working with refs and protals in react.
+# Refs and Portals in react.